marlboro-advance/mpvEx/README.md

 ## Installation
 you can download the app from the [Github releases page](https://github.com/marlboro-advance/mpvEx/releases)

-You can also access nightly builds from [here](https://github.com/marlboro-advance/mpvEx/actions/workflows/nightlies.yml)
+You can also download preview builds from [here](https://marlboro-advance.github.io/mpvEx/)

 ---